TajMahPaul/language_sudoku/USERSTORY.md

 When: a student selects a word list from the word list submenu
 Then: puzzles will be generated using word pairs from that list

-Given: that the user wants to select a different grid size for his Sudoku practice,
+Given: that the user is in the main screen of the application and the user wants to select a different grid size for Sudoku practice,
-When: the user initiates the game
+When: the user clicks on "New Game" to initiates a new game
 Then: the application displays a pop up which prompts the user to select a grid size.

 Given: that the user wants to practice Sudoku vocabulary with a more difficult puzzle,